prabhutech/sensocloud/README.md

+We wanted to simplify the process of setting up the dev environment for consuming AT&T API.
 This boilerplate is a quickstart for developing AngularJS based web & hybrid mobile apps consuming AT&T API Service.
 It comes with powerful build system to get you started in minutes!
 Let us know what we can improve.

 ------